spiceai/spiceai/README.md

 ### Observe your pod training

 Navigate to [http://localhost:8000](http://localhost:8000) in your favorite browser.
 You will see an overview of your pods.
-From here, you can click on the `cartpole-v1` Pod to see a chart of the pod's training progress.
+From here, you can click on the `cartpole-v1` pod to see a chart of the pod's training progress.

 ### Retrain your pod